 The teacher will lead a discussion on student questions on the AP Long Essay Rubric.
 Assure students that the rubric is a tool not only for the reader who will score their exam in May but can also be used as a checklist for the student to ensure that their essay addresses as many aspects of the rubric as possible.
 In this outline, they will focus on writing a strong comparative thesis statement that is supported by specific and relevant evidence.

+Two student volunteers should read aloud the two options on Handout B: Long Essay Options and Outline for the essay questions.
 Each student should select Option A or Option B to answer and outline a response to the chosen question.

 - Praise: Offer at least one piece of positive feedback.
 What was done well?